What is a house survey?

 This mortgage valuation is sometimes called a valuation 'survey', but this can be misleading.

-A mortgage valuation is nowhere near comprehensive enough to take the place of a proper house survey - in fact it sometimes won't even involve anyone visiting the property in person - so you should always commission your own independent survey once you've had an offer accepted.
+A mortgage valuation is nowhere near comprehensive enough to take the place of a proper house survey.
+In fact, it sometimes won't even involve anyone visiting the property in person.

 How to find a surveyor

-House surveyors range from local one-man bands to larger companies, but no matter who you use you should ensure they're registered with a trade association such as the Royal Institution of Chartered Surveyors (Rics) or Residential Property Surveyors Association (RPSA).
+House surveyors range from local one-man bands to much larger companies.
+No matter who you use, you should check they're registered with a trade association such as Rics.